dhawal-pandya/aeonis/README.md

 The Aeonis ecosystem is being built as a monorepo and consists of three primary components:

 1.  **`aeonis-tracer`**: A suite of language-specific SDKs that developers integrate into their applications.
 These tracers are lightweight, performant, and capture detailed operational data (spans) according to the OpenTelemetry standard.
+The SDKs are designed to be "plug and play", automatically instrumenting popular frameworks and libraries to provide deep visibility into the entire request lifecycle.
+The goal is to capture a "stack trace for success" by tracing the full execution path of a request, from the initial API call, through every function call, down to the database query.

 2.  **`aeonis-server`**: The central nervous system of the platform.
 This server (likely to be built in Python) is responsible for:
     *   Ingesting trace data from the various SDKs.